Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 Medical payments and PIP are similar, but PIP is typically more comprehensive and pays for items such as lost wages that medical payments will not.

 PIP typically covers reasonable medical expenses, loss of essential services and lost wages.
-The exact benefits offered by PIP coverage differ greatly by state, and a deductible and/or co-payment may be due before your benefits start up.
+The exact benefits offered by PIP coverage differ significantly by state, and a deductible and/or co-payment may be due before your benefits start up.

 How much PIP insurance do I need?